Close Menu

 Migraine Types: With Aura vs. Without Aura

 There is a difference between migraine with aura and without aura in CID10G43.
 The system shows two main types.
 One of the most common types is migraine without aura, and it has the code G43.0.
-This enxaqueca makes up about 70-80% of all headaches.
-With this type, people feel headache and other symptoms, but do not have any aura or signs that come before the pain.
+This type of headache accounts for about 70-80% of all headaches.
+With this type, people experience headache and other symptoms, but do not have any aura or warning signs before the pain.

-Some people get migraine with an aura.
+Some people get migraines with an aura.
 The aura happens right before the headache starts.
 These are short-lasting changes in what you feel or see.
 Most of the time, the symptoms are what you see.
 You may notice flashing lights, zigzag lines, or spots you can’t see.
-Sometimes, a person feels tingling or has trouble speaking with the aura.
+Sometimes a person feels tingling or has trouble speaking while in the aura.

 The aura is a vital sign that helps doctors determine what kind of migraine you have.
-Both types are put in the CID10G43 group but use different sub-codes.
-This is done to make sure that your diagnosis is correct.
+Both types are assigned to the CID10G43 group but use different subcodes.
+This is done to ensure your diagnosis is correct.

 Diagnosis and Classification of Migraine within CID10G43

-Diagnosing and naming a migraine using the CID10 G43 rules is step-by-step.
-Especialistas check your symptoms closely to see if they match what a migraine is.
+Diagnosing and naming a migraine using the ICD-10 G43 rules is a step-by-step process.
+Especialistas check your symptoms closely to see if they match those of a migraine.
 This is important so you get the proper treatment.

 This process takes a close look at your medical history and the way your headaches feel.
 Usually, a doctor can tell what is going on by examining you.
 Sometimes, though, they may want you to have more exams.
 This is to rule out other possible causes for your symptoms and ensure the classificação is correct.